-At my parents house in Tasmania, I’ve stored a large stack of scrapbooks filled with keepsakes from all the trips we took when I was a kid.
+At my parents house, I’ve stored a large stack of scrapbooks filled with keepsakes from all the family trips we took when I was a kid.

-I used to love collecting plane tickets (back when they were more than just a flimsy sheet of paper), entry tickets to attractions, and photos that had been developed from the old film camera that we used before digital cameras became a thing.
+I once loved collecting plane tickets (back when they were more than just a flimsy sheet of paper), entry tickets to attractions, and photos that had been developed from the old film camera that we used before digital cameras became a thing.

 After each trip, I would use coloured paper and cut-out lettering to turn all of these mementos into beautiful creations.
 This method of souvenir collection slowly built up into numerous large albums of our travel memories.